 The Master of Arts in Christian Ministry (MACM) degree requires 48 semester hours.
-This degree program can be completed in 2 years, enrolling in an average of 12 semester hours during 4 semesters.
+This degree program can be completed in a minimum of 2 years, enrolling in an average of 12 semester hours during 4 semesters.
 Students may elect to earn the degree over a more extended period of time.
-Normally, the degree should be completed within three years.
+All coursework including transfer credits must be completed within 10 years of graduation.
 An overall grade point average of 2.0 is required for graduation.
 Transfer students must have a 2.0 on all work completed and a 2.0 on all work done at Campbell.